-35 Ibid.
+33 Ibid.

-36 G.J.
+&lt;sup>34 G.J.
 Lumetta et al. (2019), "Simulant Testing of a Codecontamination (CoDCon) Flowsheet for a Product with a Controlled Uranium-to-Plutonium Ratio," Separation Science and Technology, 54:12, 1977-1984, DOI: 10.1080/01496395.2019.1594899.

-37 U.S. Nuclear Regulatory Commission, "Background, Status, and Issues Related to the Regulation of Advanced Spent Nuclear Fuel Recycle Facilities, NUREG-1909, June 2008, Agencywide Document Access and Management System (ADAMS) Accession No. ML081550505.
+&lt;sup>35 U.S. Nuclear Regulatory Commission, "Background, Status, and Issues Related to the Regulation of Advanced Spent Nuclear Fuel Recycle Facilities, NUREG-1909, June 2008, Agencywide Document Access and Management System (ADAMS) Accession No. ML081550505.

-facility designs, and Category 3 provides a mechanism to evaluate studies considering how various factors (e.g., the reprocessing of fuel cooled more than 30 years, safeguards-by-design, adjustment of unit operations) would impact the overall facility cost and actual facility designs.
+In general, many opportunities exist for the development of alternative solvent extraction technologies that would disrupt the processing landscape.
+Technologies that would enable the co-recovery of the AR fuel cycle-relevant actinides (i.e., uranium through americium) in a single separation step could improve both the economics and potentially proliferation resistance.
+Other technologies that could improve the group separations of the actinides or minimize third phase formation, thus allowing a higher solvent loading and minimizing LLW, are also of interest.
+Significant advancements in technology and facility layout would necessitate new facility designs, and Category 3 provides a mechanism to evaluate studies considering how various factors (e.g., the reprocessing of fuel cooled more than 30 years, safeguards-by-design, adjustment of unit operations) would impact the overall facility cost and actual facility designs.